-Initial public offerings of equity securities;

-Secondary public offerings of equity securities;

-Public offerings of debt securities; and

-Private placements of equity and debt securities.
+- Initial public offerings of equity securities; - Secondary public offerings of equity securities; - Public offerings of debt securities; and - Private placements of equity and debt securities.

-See Choosing Between Corporate and Litigation Practice Areas: Which is the Better Choice for Your Legal Career? for more information.

 Intellectual Property Law

 Intellectual property (IP) lawyers deal with inventions, creations, and other intellectual and intangible types of property.
 The term "intellectual property is used in its general sense to describe: A product of the intellect that has commercial value, including copyrighted property such as literary or artistic works, and ideational property, such as patents, appellations of origin, business methods, and industrial processes.